-The Visual Studio ALM Rangers provide professional guidance, practical experience and gap-filling solutions to the ALM community.
+The Visual Studio ALM Rangers provide professional guidance, practical experience and gap-filling solutions to the developer community.

 As a team the ALM Rangers have come to value the following: